Is AI the Future of Hiring?

 The Future of HR

-We may not know everything about artificial intelligence yet, but if one thing’s clear, it’s that AI will have an increasingly significant impact on how we conduct business.
+We may not know everything about artificial intelligence yet, but if one thing’s clear, it’s that artificial intelligence in HR will have an increasingly significant impact on how we conduct business.
 It’s an important time for HR professionals as they experiment with and learn from this new technology, but we also need to remember that humans are needed to drive human resources.
 However, used properly, AI can play a crucial supporting role in how HR leaders grow, manage and develop their teams.
+What do you think, is AI the future of HR?

 To learn more about how HR processes are evolving, read our white paper about the modern era of hiring.